Mcotsar/PaleoCOOP/README.md

 The repository is organized into 3 folders: `PaleoCOOP_model`, `data_csv`, `protocol`, `scripts`

 ** Please note that the article is a preprint and has not yet been peer-reviewed.
-Therefore, both the article and the model itself can change.
+Therefore, both the article and the model itself can change **

 # Requeriments